Hello and Welcome to the Class 3 Webpage!

 We are a fantastic, fun and friendly bunch of Year 3 and Year 4 children, who love learning and work extremely hard to be the very best that we can be!
 Our class teacher is Miss Meakin and the two teaching assistants who work with us are Mrs Groves and Mrs Truby.

-On this webpage, you will be able to find out about all of the exciting things that we have been getting up to as well as being able to access useful information, copies of letters that have been sent home and our weekly spelling lists.
+On this webpage, you will be able to find out about all of the exciting things that we have been getting up to as well as being able to access useful information and our weekly spelling lists.

 Over the last two weeks, we have been studying The Lion, the Witch and the Wardrobe by C. S. Lewis.
 As a creative homework challenge, Miss Meakin asked us to have a go at making our very own miniature wardrobes.
 Lots of us really enjoyed this challenge and Miss Meakin was so impressed with our outstanding work!